Baron-von-Riedesel/VSBHDA/README.md

-# SBEMU
+# VSBHDA
-Sound blaster emulation for AC97/HDA/SBLive; a fork of crazii's SBEMU: https://github.com/crazii/SBEMU
+Sound blaster emulation for HDA (and AC97/SBLive); a fork of crazii's SBEMU: https://github.com/crazii/SBEMU

 Works with unmodified HDPMI32i, making it compatible with HX.